Read more about

-Australia is a ‘continental island nation’ surrounded by the Pacific Ocean and the Indian Ocean.
-The nation, which is also a subcontinent, covers an expansive land area estimated to total 2,969,907 square miles, making it one of the largest countries in the world.
+Australia is a continental island nation surrounded by the Pacific Ocean and the Indian Ocean.
+The nation, which is also a subcontinent, covers an expansive land area estimated to a total of 2,969,907 square miles, making it one of the largest countries in the world.
 Australia is endowed with endless geographical features such as alpine regions, forests, deserts, and offshore reefs.
 Due to the rich natural heritage, national parks, and protected areas have been established to preserve these naturally occurring resources.
 There are over 500 national parks in Australia which take up close to 4% of the nation’s land area.
 Here is an overview of some of the most beautiful national parks that Australia has the offer.

 Your MLA Citation

 Your APA Citation